-The GDPR module will be withdrawn, and data protection will be embedded across the Management of Information training.
+Going forward, the GDPR module will be withdrawn, and data protection will be embedded across the Management of Information training.
 It will be modular in structure focusing in-depth on specific aspects of information governance.
 This aligns to the organisation's strategy and data driven approach requiring a greater level of maturity and enhanced capability in the organisation.